 If you are having an intimate elopement with only you and your boo, the decision can either be easier or tougher, depending on your relationship with your loved ones.
 It can be easier because you don’t have to explain to different parties why you decided to draw the line where you did — the matter of “why parents but no grandparents?”, or “why grandparents but no aunts/uncles?” becomes a moot point.

 That being said, it can also be tougher, as you’re also saying no to those friends or family who are the closest to you.
-We recommend transparency up front in most cases, and we’ve seen that if you let your loved ones see how unabashedly excited you are to elope, they’ll usually get on board.
+I recommend transparency up front in most cases, and I’ve seen that if you let your loved ones see how unabashedly excited you are to elope, they’ll usually get on board.

-While your loved ones may be a little bummed to not be a part of your adventure elopement ceremony, one tip we recommend is to get them involved in your elopement planning process.
+While your loved ones may be a little bummed to not be a part of your adventure elopement ceremony, one tip I recommend is to get them involved in your elopement planning process.
 Ask your family and friends if they have any recommendations on places in national parks they have visited and really enjoyed.
 Ask for help scouting a location for you when they’re out and about on their own adventures.

 For some friends and family, their objection to your adventure elopement is mostly coming from a place of sadness from missing out on the planning process.
 Asking for help can make them feel included and reinforce the idea that you aren’t trying to leave anyone out.

 And here’s the thing: when they’re helping with the adventure elopement planning, they’ll get to see firsthand the excitement and joy you have when talking about your elopement day and any feelings of disappointment will be swept to the wayside.
-We can tell you from personal experience, it’ll likely click at some point for them.
+I can tell you from personal experience, it’ll likely click at some point for them.
 Sometimes it just takes a little time.

 For many eloping couples, their photos are the only way they can really relive their elopement experience after the day is done.
 Not only will it be a nice thing to share the images with friends and family, but you’ll also get to experience the adventure and thrills of the day again and again through your adventure elopement photos.

-We eloped relatively recently, and I can tell you from personal experience that we spend so much time looking back on the photos and prints from our national park elopement.
-We’ll just go back and slideshow the whole gallery on quiet evenings when we want to experience those feelings again.
+I eloped relatively recently, and I can tell you from personal experience that I spend so much time looking back on the photos and prints from my national park elopement.
+I’ll just go back and slideshow the whole gallery on quiet evenings when we want to experience those feelings again.

-Whether you like the thrill of keeping their elopement a secret, are dealing with expectations of family and friends who just wouldn’t understand or let you hear the end of it, or you want to wait before announcing your elopement for some other reason (like family concerns or bad relationships), it’s OK to let your loved ones know about your adventure elopement after the fact.
+Whether you like the thrill of keeping their elopement a secret, are dealing with expectations of family and friends who just wouldn’t understand or let you hear the end of it, or you want to wait before announcing your elopement for some other reason (like family concerns or bad relationships), it’s completely okay to let your loved ones know about your adventure elopement after the fact.

 Some couples find that once they spill the beans, the disappointment from loved ones can be less severe, as they’re preoccupied with congratulatory excitement.
-While we don’t necessarily want to perpetuate the adage of asking for forgiveness rather than permission, this can sometimes be the best way to break the news, given the dynamics of some family relationships.
+While I don’t necessarily want to perpetuate the adage of asking for forgiveness rather than permission, this can sometimes be the best way to break the news, given the dynamics of some family relationships.

 Check out some of our favorite elopement and adventure wedding planning resources:

-Empowering You To Have Your Adventure Wedding, Your Way
+Empowering You To Have Your Adventure Elopement, Your Way